Surgery For Cancer Treatment

 The surgical team is made up of a surgeon, an anesthesiologist, a certified registered nurse anesthetist, and an operating room nurse.

-Many surgeons order routine laboratory tests before admission to the hospital, or even before certain outpatient procedures, to identify potential problems that might complicate surgery if not detected and treated early.
+Many surgeons order routine lab tests before surgery.
+These tests help find possible problems that might complicate surgery if not found and treated early.

 Types of Anesthesia and Your Anesthesiologist